Terms & Conditions

 In accordance with article L.221-28 1° of the French Consumer Code, use of the Services by the Merchant does not give rise to a right of withdrawal for the Merchant insofar as the Services constitute a "supply of services fully performed before the end of the withdrawal period (...)".

-15.3 No warranty for latent defects
+14.3 No warranty coverage for latent defects

 The provisions of articles 1641 et seq. of the French Civil Code relating to the warranty for "latent defects in the thing sold" do not apply to the provision and use of an application interface enabling Customers to use Digital Assets to pay for the purchase of a good or a service backed by an exchange of Digital Assets in legal tender carried out by a VASP.